jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (3) Despite subsections (1) and (2), a person must apply section EZ 38 if that section applies to a financial arrangement in the income year in which the election is made.
 (4) Once an election is made, the financial arrangement is subject to the financial arrangements rules and is treated in the same way as a financial arrangement that was entered into on or after 20 May 1999.
 (5) A person who makes an election must calculate a transitional adjustment for the income year of election and return the resulting income or expenditure.
-(6) The transitional adjustment is calculated using the formula— income (financial arrangements rules) − expenditure (financial arrangements rules) − income (old financial arrangements rules) + expenditure (old financial arrangements rules) where—
+(6) The transitional adjustment is calculated using the formula—income (financial arrangements rules) − expenditure (financial arrangements rules) − income (old financial arrangements rules) + expenditure (old financial arrangements rules)where—
   - **income (financial arrangements rules)** is the total amount of income that would be derived by the person from the financial arrangement if the financial arrangements rules were applied to the financial arrangement for the period beginning on the date the person acquires the arrangement and ending on the last day of the income year in which this calculation is made
   - **expenditure (financial arrangements rules)** is the total amount of expenditure that would be incurred by the person under the financial arrangement if the financial arrangements rules were applied to the financial arrangement for the period beginning on the date the person acquires the arrangement and ending on the last day of the income year in which this calculation is made
   - **income (old financial arrangements rules)** is the total amount of income of the person from the financial arrangement in all income years before the income year in which this calculation is made